jimeh/common-flow/common-flow.md

 interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 1. TL;DR
-    1. Don't break the master branch.
+    1. Do not break the master branch.
     2. A release is a git tag.
 2. The Master Branch
     1. A branch named "master" MUST exist and it MUST be referred to as the